ericodle/GINSA/README.md

   ```sh
   pip install GINSA
   ```
-Note: while not necessary, it is best practice to install and use GINSA in a virtual environment.
+While not necessary, we recommend using GINSA in a virtual environment.

 ## Option 1: Run GINSA by graphical user interface (GUI)

-This is the point-and-click method of interfacing with software with which most users are familiar.
+This is the point-and-click method of interfacing with software.
 In your working environment, simply enter:
   ```sh
   GINSA_gui